eclab/flow/README.md

 # Flow
-A Polyphonic Modular Additive Synthesizer (Version 2)
+A Polyphonic, Multitimbral, Modular Additive Synthesizer (Version 4)

 By Sean Luke (sean@cs.gmu.edu) \
 With Help from Bryan Hoyle \